 Saturday Dec.
 22. About a quarter of an hour before 12 the Governor adjourned the Court to Wednesday morning at 10 o’clock and sent Mr. Secretary into the House of Deputies to do it there.

-Sewall had lost the battle over the General Court, but he happily noted in his diary on the 25th that Christmas was not kept by all:
+Sewall had lost the battle over the General Court, but he happily noted in his diary on the 25th that many people didn't keep Christmas:

 Tuesday, Dec.
 25 ….
 The Shops were open, and carts came to town with wood, hoop-poles, hay, etc. as at other Times.
 Being a pleasant day, the street was filled with carts and horses.